KelticDanor/xmp-SIDex/README.md

 ### Change Log
-v1.1.6
+v1.1.7
-- Now checks multiple places for sidid.cfg so you don't need to move it anymore
+- Now handles relative paths properly instead of just when it feels like it #Attempt 3#
 - If songlength path is invalid you will now get an error message, useful for relative path debugging

 v1.1.5